-- You open any door. - · You press a button on the remote control. - You press the all lamps on button on the overhead console.
+- You open any door.

+- You press a button on the remote control.

+- You press the all lamps on button on the overhead console.

-Press to switch all interior lamps on or off.
+Press the button on the overhead console to switch all interior lamps on or off.

 SWITCHING THE FRONT INTERIOR LAMPS ON AND OFF